BU-CLOUD-F20/Interactive_Web_Visualization/README.md

   - Not all affilates will be presented at the initial landing on the visualization
   - Possible breakdown by department to then show affiliates within selected department

-- Admin accessibility
-  - With consultation from mentors, the database will be updated yearly with the collaborations from SciVal
-  - Once new data is entered, the pipeline of DB -> API -> Front-end visualization will be seamless and pass the "monkey test"
-  - Data will be secured within a database accessible to BU admins

 ## 4. Solution Concept

 Global Architectural Structure Of the Project: